-The Virginia Creeper is a moderate to good self-clinging vine and is well-known for its beautiful leaf form and autumn colouring.
+The Virginia Creeper is a healthy and strong self-clinging vine that is well-known for its beautiful leaf form and autumn colouring.
 The species originates from North America and is amongst the most popular climbing plants.

-Sunny (full sun) to (semi-)shaded position, will develop more beautiful autumn colours in the sun.
+Sunny (full sun) to (semi-)shaded location; will develop more beautiful autumn colours in the sun.
 Distance between plants: 3 - 6 metres.

-Additional support to attach plant and to prevent collapsing is recommended.
-However, in some cases and especially on wind-exposed walls where risk of collapse is higher, wire rope systems (see below) as Easy or Medium Support Systems to prevent collapsing may be required.
-In cases of very tall walls, a support system like our medium classic kit may be needed.
+Additional support to attach the plant and to prevent collapsing is recommended.
+In some cases and especially on wind-exposed walls where risk of collapse is higher, wire rope systems (see below) like the basic kit may be required.
+For very tall walls, a support system like our medium classic kit may be needed.
 See the table below for compatible systems.